robotframework/robotframework/doc/releasenotes/rf-4.1.1rc1.rst

 installation approaches, see the `installation instructions`_.

 Robot Framework 4.1.1 rc 1 was released on Wednesday September 1, 2021.
-The final release is planned for Wednesday September 8.
+It was followed by `Robot Framework 4.1.1 <rf-4.1.1.rst>`_ final release on Wednesday September 8, 2021.

 .. _Robot Framework: http://robotframework.org
 .. _Robot Framework Foundation: http://robotframework.org/foundation